- Self-Directed Accounts

 Education savings accounts can be applied to qualified elementary, secondary, and higher education expenses.

 A CESA can be opened for a beneficiary who is under the age of 18 or for someone with special needs.
-For 2019, the maximum contribution to a Coverdell ESA is $2,000.
+For 2023/2024, the maximum contribution to a Coverdell ESA is $2,000 per year.